Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-content.md

     You can also retrieve a list of media folders, retrieve a list of media items, and [monitor changes](#receive-update-notifications) in the media database.
 You can [search for specific media folders](#find-folders) and [retrieve media folder content](#retrieve-folder-content).

 -   Media information

     You can update the media database due to file creation, deletion, or update on the device.
 You can [retrieve media information](#retrieve-media-information), add [media files and folders](#insert-media-in-the-database) to the database, and [scan for media folders](#scan-a-media-folder).

     You can also retrieve [general information about the media and more specific information about the media type](#media-information).

 -   Media bookmarks

     You can [insert](#insert-bookmarks), [search for](#find-bookmarks), and [remove](#remove-bookmarks) bookmarks for video and audio files.

 -   Media filtering

     You can [create a filter](#set-up-a-filter) to find specific media items.

 -   Media playlists

     You can [add](#create-playlists) or [delete](#delete-playlists) a playlist of video and audio files, and add media files to a created playlist.
 In addition, you can also [search for playlists](#find-playlists).

 -   Media tags

     You can access the tag information for the media files in the database.
 You can, for example, [add media tags](#add-tags), [retrieve tag information](#retrieve-tag-information), and [delete tags](#delete-tags).

 -   Media albums

     You can manage an album of audio files.
 You can, for example, [search for albums](#find-albums) and [retrieve album content](#retrieve-album-content).

 -   Media item groups

-    You can manage a collection of media items as a group, when different items have the same value of a given property.
+    You can manage a collection of media items as a group when different items have the same value of a given property.
 You can, for example, [search for groups](#find-media-item-groups).